Christmas music: Most played songs

 A collection of chart hits recorded in a bid to be crowned the UK Christmas No. 1 single during the 1970s and 1980s have become some of the most popular holiday tunes in the United Kingdom.
-Band Aid's 1984 song "Do They Know It's Christmas?" is the second-best selling single in UK Chart history.
+Band Aid's 1984 song "Do They Know It's Christmas?" is the second-best-selling single in UK Chart history.
 "Fairytale of New York", released by The Pogues in 1987, is regularly voted the British public's favourite-ever Christmas song.
 It is also the most-played Christmas song of the 21st century in the UK.
 British glam rock bands had major hit singles with Christmas songs in the 1970s.
 "Merry Xmas Everybody" by Slade, "I Wish It Could Be Christmas Everyday" by Wizzard, and "Lonely This Christmas" by Mud all remain hugely popular.

-In 2012, PRS for Music (who collect and pay royalties to its 75,000 song-writing and composing members) conducted a survey of the top ten most played Christmas songs in the UK over the past year.
-The list was as follows:
+In four out of the five years between 2008 and 2012, PRS for Music (who collect and pay royalties to its 75,000 song-writing and composing members) conducted a survey of the top ten most played Christmas songs in the UK over the past year, and published a top-ten list for each year except 2011 (the 2008 list was for the previous five years, and the 2009 measured the entire previous decade):

-Included in the 2009 and 2008 lists are such other titles as Jona Lewie's "Stop the Cavalry", Bruce Springsteen's "Santa Claus is Coming to Town", Elton John's "Step into Christmas", Mud's "Lonely This Christmas", "Walking in the Air" by Aled Jones, Shakin' Stevens' "Merry Christmas Everyone", Chris Rea's "Driving Home for Christmas" and "Mistletoe and Wine" and "Saviour's Day" by Cliff Richard.

 The best Christmas song "to get adults and children in the festive spirit for the party season in 2016" was judged by the Daily Mirror to be "Fairytale of New York".
 Mariah Carey's "All I Want For Christmas is You" was declared "the UK's favourite Christmas song", narrowly beating out "Fairytale of New York" according to a "points system" created by The Independent in 2017.
 Both score well ahead of all others on the list of top twenty Christmas songs in the UK.